Neo (The Matrix): Powers and abilities

 Neo has carried, since his conception, the Matrix's source code known as the Prime Program.
 This gives him the ability to freely manipulate the simulated reality of the Matrix, similar to the authority a system administrator has over a given system.
 He manifests these abilities as various superhuman powers.

 The power Neo exhibits most often is akin to telekinesis in the Matrix.
 In that, he seems capable of manipulating any object in the Matrix through will alone.
 By focusing this ability upon himself, he can fly at amazing speeds and jump great distances.
 Whilst his speed is never specified, he flies from the Merovingian's mountain manor to the highway "500 miles due south" in a very short time.
-It can thus be extrapolated that if it took him roughly 10 minutes to fly from the chateau in the mountains to the freeway in the Mega City, he would have to have been flying at around 3,000 mph, or just shy of Mach 4.
+It can thus be extrapolated that if it took him roughly 10 minutes to fly from the château in the mountains to the freeway in the Mega City, he would have to have been flying at around 3,000 mph, or just shy of Mach 4.
 However, his speed of flight is further exemplified by his ability to escape explosions, and the sonic boom left in his wake has the power to overturn rows of heavy vehicles and reap massive destruction, indicating he can probably fly much faster than Mach 4 when pressed.
 He has used this ability multiple times to stop several bullets in mid flight, first against the Agents and again against the Merovingian.

 In addition to his abilities, Neo possesses superhuman strength and agility, and is near-invulnerable to most attacks.
 Although his physical endurance is immense, Neo can still be harmed or killed, as evidenced by an injury that Neo suffers while blocking a sword attack with his bare hand.
 His endurance is also finite: when confronted by masses of Smith clones in the second film, Neo was forced to escape rather than continue fighting though he easily overpowered at least 40 Smith clones and threw about 50 off him, and upon being disconnected from the Matrix, he appeared exhausted and winded.
 His reflexes are great enough to dodge bullets.
 Neo's strength and speed level have never been accurately measured; he is known to be capable of Mach 8, at least, and Mach 10 under stress, but his upper limit has never been shown.
 In the third movie, Neo has reached his (apparent) full strength; he is capable of withstanding a direct physical punch from the Smith enhanced by the Oracle's power, and is also able to hold his own in a prolonged fight (though his endurance is not without limit; he can fight this Smith to a standstill, but not defeat him).